glerner/gl-color-palette-generator/CONTRIBUTING.md

-# Contributing to Color Palette Generator
+# Contributing to GL Color Palette Generator

-Thank you for your interest in contributing to the Color Palette Generator!
+Thank you for your interest in contributing to the GL Color Palette Generator!
 This document provides guidelines and steps for contributing.

 ## Documentation